ultraseedbox/USB-Docs/Tutorials and Guides/Kodi/Setting Up Kodi with USB and Google Drive.md

 * You must download and install Kodi to your devices.
 Visit the [Kodi Downloads Page](https://kodi.tv/download) to learn more.
   * The setup below is done on a Windows PC using Kodi 18.7.
-* You must setup a FTP/SSH password on your slot.
+* You must set up an FTP/SSH password on your slot.
 You must also know the path to where your media is.
 Refer to [this link](https://docs.usbx.me/books/file-transfer-protocol-%28ftp%29/page/connecting-to-your-seedbox-with-ftp#bkmrk-changing-your-ssh%2Fft) to learn more.
 * Mount your Google Drive to your slot.
 You can refer to [this link](https://docs.usbx.me/books/rclone) to learn more.

 ## Setting Up Kodi